RasmooL/deep-rl/README.md

 Currently implemented:
 - Vanilla DQN

+Being implemented:
+- Double Q-learning

 Tentative list of potential features:
-- Double Q-learning
 - Bootstrapping
 - Prioritized experience replay
+- Asynchronous actor-critic

-Copyright 2016 Rasmus Larsen
+> Copyright 2016 Rasmus Larsen
+>

-This software may be modified and distributed under the terms of the MIT license.
-Se the LICENSE.txt file for details.
+> This software may be modified and distributed under the terms
+> of the MIT license.
+See the LICENSE.txt file for details.